 Essential Heart Tests: Bloodwork

 - A normal range for total levels of blood cholesterol, LDL and HDL, is 180–240 mg/dL.
 However, a standard total cholesterol blood test is basically meaningless for identifying risk and best treatment options.
 You need to ask your doctor to order one of the new generation of advanced blood lipid tests.
 These tests neatly fractionate cholesterol elements into percentages based on particle size (i.e. are they dense and potentially dangerous, or large and less harmless?) so your doctor can more accurately determine whether there is reason for concern or not.
 These tests also cover another risk factor: triglycerides (a type of blood fat).
-Ideally, you want a triglyceride level under 100 mg/dL.
+Ideally, you want a triglyceride level between 50 and 100 mg/dL.

 - Lipoprotein(a), or Lp(a), is an inflammatory, dangerous cholesterol particle when elevated, and a heart disease risk factor.
 Hydrogenated oils and trans fats (and potentially sugar) raise Lp(a).
 If you have a family history of early heart attacks or elevated Lp(a), you need to monitor this factor periodically.
 If you have a known Lp(a) elevation, you must avoid trans fats at all costs because trans fats will raise it and Lp(a) is the most dangerous risk factor.
 Normal ranges vary in different laboratories; I recommend it be less than 30 mg/dL.

 - Glycohemoglobin (HbA1c) – this test measures the amount of blood sugar (glucose) attached to hemoglobin, the red blood cell pigment that carries oxygen.
 As an effective indicator of the average glucose level over several months, this test is a primary tool in monitoring and managing diabetes.
 A normal level is below 5.7 percent; pre-diabetes below 6.4; and diabetes 6.5 and above.
 Routine blood glucose tests are useful for measuring glucose control on a day-to-day basis.